Hyonji1/Frog-Cycle/README.md

 ## INSTRUCTIONS:

 To play the game, head to Installer folder > Output.
-Once inside the folder, click the ... at the top right and download the folder which contains the installer.
+Once inside the folder, click the FrogCycleSetup.exe and download raw file.
-After that, extract the zip file and head inside the folder.
 Run the "FrogCycleSetup.exe" setup file.

+[it should prompt that it is a dangerous file, it is not. click more info and proceed to installing.]

 Launch the game.
 Enjoy.